Development Quickstart

 bash Miniforge3-$(uname)-$(uname -m).sh -b

-Miniforge is great because it defaults to the community-curated conda-forge channel, and it installs the mamba CLI by default, which is generally faster than the conda CLI.
+Miniforge is great because it defaults to the community-curated conda-forge channel, and it

-Install Conda packagesΒΆ
+Install Conda packages¶

 The rest is easy, because all the other dependencies can be installed as conda packages.
 Simply run: